joemasilotti/masilotti.com/_posts/2020-09-22-idea-to-paying-customer.md

 ## The idea

 What if I could automate all my social share images?
-Instead of futzing with a tool, just drop a URL on my page and have that generate a decent looking preview.
+Instead of futzing with a tool, I wanted to just drop a URL on my page and have that generate a decent looking preview.

 So I jotted some notes for a MVP.
 What’s the absolute least I could build to get market validation?